opendroid-project/docs/wiki/Building_101.md

     *Release*: **Post A14 QPR2**, you must include the `release` field.
 On A14 QPR2, this will look something like `ap1a`.
 On android `main` branch, this is `trunk_staging`.

     *Variant*: Variant is the type of build you want to build.
-    * `eng` offers faster builds and easy debugging, but runs slow on the device and is insecure.
+    * `eng` offers easy debugging, but runs slow on the device and is insecure.
 This should ideally only be used for tree developement or booting a new android version for the first time on a device.

     * `userdebug` is a hybrid between `eng` and `user`.
 This offers easier debugging than `user`, like `adb root`(if enabled through settings) and runs faster on the device.
 This builds slower.
-Most people ship custom roms as this variant
+Most people ship custom roms as this variant.

     * `user` is the least debuggable variant.
 Most OEMs ship their stock rom in this variant.
-This builds slow and debuggability is minimal.
+Here debuggability is minimal.

 3. Run `mka -j$(nproc --all)`.
 Some roms do not have the mka command, instead use `make`.